UK Independent. Sourced. Primary. · Est. 2024

 Frequently Asked Questions

-Does Open Banking affect my credit score?
+Does connecting an Open Banking app affect my credit score?

 Sources